AinsleyNealColina/Colina-2ECEA-PA2/README.md

 Steps:

-1.We use np.arange(1, 101) to create an array of integers starting at 1 and ending at 100 and A.reshape(10,10) so it has 10 rows and columns.
+1.We use np.arange(1, 101)**@ to create an array of integers starting at 1 and ending at 100 and squaring it, then A.reshape(10,10) so it has 10 rows and columns.

 `
 import numpy as np